SIRIUS project. I. Star formation models for star-by-star simulations of star clusters and galaxy formation: Star formation scheme

 \subsection{Sampling of the IMF by CELib}

 We updated CELib to assign stellar masses to newly formed star particles.
-CELib first converts lifetimes to a table numbered from 0 to 1 as weighted by the IMF.
-It then assigns the stellar mass and the lifetime to the new star particle.
+CELib first converted lifetimes to a table numbered from 0 to 1 as weighted by the IMF (figure \ref{fig:lifetime}).
+It then assigned the stellar mass and the lifetime to the new star particle.